 At least that’s what I thought…but then I started meal prepping and everything changed.
 With a focus on weight loss, and the realization that I was still broke from college, I started to meal prep on a budget.
 When it was all said and done, I got my expenses down to under $50 each week ($48 to be exact).

-How I Meal Prep on a Budget and Still Lose Weight (at Only $2.68 per Meal!)
+How to Meal Prep on a Budget and Lose Weight

 I had heard of “meal prepping” forever ago, but I finally decided to give it a try recently.
 At first it sounded like too much.
 Planning things in advance isn’t really my forte — I’m more of an off-the-cuff type.

 But I recently started batching my tasks at work and noticed an increase in my productivity.
 This is what happened:

 • Less time spent wondering what to do next

 • Doubled productivity

 Meal Prep Ideas That Save Time and Money

 If batching at work got me these kinds of results, then what could it do for other areas of my life?
 You can probably guess what happened next.
 I had to give these meal prep ideas a go!